Lecture 5

 COMMIT;

-This is read-only — it shows what would run without touching the database.
+This is read-only — shows what would run without touching the database.

 Use it to: